neuschaefer/reform-handbook/src/source/parts.rst

 2. **Keyboard Frame:** a thin rectangle that covers the sides of the keyboard and the system controller OLED
 3. **Screen Back:** housing the display and upper half of hinges
 4. **Screen Front:** housing speakers and providing display bezel
-5. **Bottom Plate:** the clear acrylic bottom lid
+5. **Bottom Plate:** the clear acrylic plate that closes the laptop from the bottom

-For easy (dis)assembly, Reform only uses M2 screws with Phillips-head everywhere---with one exception: M4x5 on the top half of the hinges.
+For easy (dis)assembly, Reform uses M2 screws with Phillips-head everywhere---with one exception: M4x5 on the top half of the hinges.

-When closed, the case is held shut by four neodymium bar magnets which are located in the front edge of the screen enclosure and another four in the front of the main box (8 in total).

 Main Box
 --------

 .. image:: _static/illustrations/17.png

-The main box houses most of the electronics:
+The Main Box houses most of the electronics:

 - Motherboard, exposing ports through openings on the left and right
 - Two LiFePO4 battery packs, connecting to the motherboard via Molex PicoLock cables